guest:~]$ cd info && htmlview info.html

 >

 With that said, however, there are a number of things that are still broken for some reason.
-I am trying to fix them as soon as I can, but these aren't normal problems, they're the kind you only encounter if you are cursed.
+I am trying to fix them as soon as I can, but these aren't normal problems, they're the kind you only encounter if you have been cursed.

 >

-• The link to the canary notice works, but cannot be clicked.
+• The link to the canary notice works, but cannot be clicked unless on mobile.
 For now, you need to manually add "/canary.html" to the homepage URL.

 guest:~/info/]$ _